ironsketch/ironsketch.github.io/sos.md

 [Definitions](#definitions)

+##### 03/03/18

+I am having trouble following my dreams!
+I want to get into neural networks but I feel as if I am flailing around.
+I got a book suggested by my teacher, it is on it's way.
+Object-oriented neural networks in C++ by Joey Rogers.
+I am going to try again when I get this book.
+But if all else fails I have been very religiously working on a python game.
+It has taught me a LOT already:

+* I have learned more about programming organization
+* I have learned how to use classes
+* I am learning about timing issues with games.
+* I have succesfully been able to clear each goal I set for my self within a reasonable time frame.

+Here is a screen shot of my game.

+(images/catGame.png)

 ##### 02/20/18

 This walk through talks about having something that can process Matrix Algebra.
 Which sounds like to me like arrays and math.
 But I installed Armadillo just in case.
 And it is nice to be able to plot graphs (also recommended by the tutorial).
 In the future I would like to cat the info to a file and modify that in [https://processing.org/](https://processing.org/) but for now I will install PlotUtils. [https://www.gnu.org/software/plotutils/](https://www.gnu.org/software/plotutils/)